manugaco/algorithms/README.md

 - Other algorithms:

-  - Godel, Escher and Bach, MIMU problem algorithm (python)
+  - Godel, Escher and Bach, MIMU problem algorithm (Python)